 Adding all the liquid in at once can cause your batter to separate.
 And adding all the dry ingredients at once can result in over mixing and tough cake.
 By alternating the ingredients, beginning and ending with the dry, it allows you to keep all the air you worked so hard to get into the batter without overworking the cake.

-Step Six: Pour the batter into two greased and floured 9 inch round cake pans
+Step Six: Pour the batter into two greased and floured 9 inch (or 8 inch) round cake pans

 How to grease cake pans?